minchinweb/docker-base/Readme.md

 ## Personal Additions and Notes

 - add various tags as per [label-schema.org](http://label-schema.org/rc1/)
-- added Canadian English locale
+- added Canadian English locale, and sets the language to this

 ## Prior Art